 Advise clients regarding federal and state laws requiring accessible communications, information technology and video programming

 Consult clients concerning federal and state laws requiring communications, information technology, websites, and video programming to be accessible to persons with disabilities, including the 21st Century Communications and Video Accessibility Act, the Americans with Disabilities Act, state disabilities laws, and FCC rules, including rules relating to advanced communications services, closed captioning and video description.
 (Ongoing)

 Advise communications network providers regarding federal and state laws governing deployment of facilities on existing utility infrastructure

 Negotiate pole attachment agreements with investor owned utilities, cooperatively and municipally owned power companies, and phone companies; review and analyze rates, terms and conditions of attachment; represent clients before the FCC and state public service commissions in regulatory matters and disputes concerning pole attachment rates, terms and conditions.
 (Ongoing)

 Assist entities in filing Accessibility Compliance Certifications and establishing recordkeeping processes

 Advises clients concerning the CVAA and FCC rules requiring communications providers to make services and equipment accessibility to persons with disabilities, to keep records concerning efforts to comply with rules, and annual compliance certification to the FCC.
 (Ongoing)

-Duke Power v.
-Comcast
+Duke Energy Indiana v.
+Comcast of Indianapolis, LLC